se-edu/se-book/uml/activityDiagrams/basicNotations/linearPaths/q-tick-correctNotation.md

 <div slot="answer">

-* i : :+1: Correct.
+* i: :+1: Correct.
 The arrow-head type does not matter.
-* ii : Incorrect.
+* ii: Incorrect.
 The start and end node notation is swapped.
-* iii : Incorrect.
+* iii: Incorrect.
 Action boxes should have rounded corners.
-* iv : :+1: Correct.
+* iv: :+1: Correct.
 An activity can have only one action.
-* v : Incorrect.
+* v: Incorrect.
 There cannot be any double-headed arrows.

 </div>
 </question>